 In providing written reports to interested parties, the AAEP encourages all equine practitioners to use the following terms when conducting reproductive examinations:

-Aborted: Any filly or mare that is not pregnant at the time of examination by a licensed veterinarian should be reported as “aborted” rather than “not pregnant” if the person rendering the report is actually aware that (a) an aborted fetus was observed or (b) the mare had been previously declared “pregnant” based on an examination by a licensed veterinarian at 42 days or more post mating.
+Aborted: Any filly or mare that is not pregnant at the time of examination by a licensed veterinarian should be reported as “aborted” rather than “not pregnant” if the person rendering the report is actually aware that (a) an aborted fetus was observed or (b) the mare had been previously declared “pregnant” based on an examination by a licensed veterinarian at 42 days or more post-mating.
+The term “aborted” is used for the present breeding season or until breeding is attempted in the following season.

-Not Pregnant: Any filly or mare that has been examined for pregnancy by a licensed veterinarian, and found not to be pregnant at the time of that examination shall be characterized as “not pregnant” unless there is evidence that the filly or mare has “aborted” as defined above.
+Not Pregnant: Any filly or mare that has been examined for pregnancy by a licensed veterinarian and found not to be pregnant at the time of that examination shall be characterized as “not pregnant.”
 Any such report shall include the method of determination.
+Pregnancy examinations conducted by transrectal ultrasound prior to 14 days post ovulation may not detect pregnancy.

 Mating: The physical act of a stallion mounting a filly or mare with intromission of the penis.
 Artificial insemination qualifies as mating for breeds that permit artificial insemination.

-Mated: Any filly or mare that has undergone the physical act of mating but whose pregnancy status has not been determined.
+Mated: Any filly or mare that has undergone the physical act of mating or artificial insemination but whose pregnancy status has not been determined.

 Stillborn: Any foal, after at least 320 days of gestation, that is dead at the time of delivery.